CAS IN 399

 Interested students are responsible for securing your own internship placement and for submitting a complete application.
 Enrollment in CAS IN 399 is limited and reserved for students who are required to be registered for course credit in order to intern.
 Only students whose applications are approved receive permission to register for CAS IN 399.
 Read more about the application process and eligibility requirements below.

-Applications for Summer 2025 will be reviewed on a rolling basis until the course is full.
-Interested students are encouraged to apply as soon as an internship offer is secured.
-International students must apply in time to have their CPT request approved before the start of Summer Term 2025.
+Applications for summer 2026 will be reviewed on a rolling basis until the course is full.
+You are encouraged to apply as soon as an internship offer is secured.
+International students must apply in time to have their CPT request approved before starting the internship.
 (CPT requests take approximately 10 business days to review.)
-No students will be admitted to IN 399 after Summer Term begins on May 20, 2025.
+No students will be admitted to IN 399 after the summer add deadline on June 2, 2026.

 Course Format

-IN 399 is a one-credit, asynchronous online summer course that students take alongside an approved internship for a 6- to 12-week period during BU Summer Term 2025 (May 20-August 8).
+IN 399 is a variable-credit, asynchronous online summer course that students take alongside an approved internship during the fall, spring, or summer semester.

 The course is run through Blackboard and divided into 6 instructional modules.
 Each module is designed to cover 1/6th of the internship’s total duration and must be completed in the order assigned.
 Assignments include reading and writing exercises as well as video recordings.

-IN 399 can accommodate students with internships of varying lengths, from 6 weeks to 12 weeks, over the dates of Summer Term.
+When offered in the summer, IN 399 can accommodate students with internships of varying lengths, from 6 weeks to 12 weeks, that fall within the dates of Summer Term (May 19-August 7, 2026).
 Depending on the length of your internship, completing each module will take anywhere from 1 week (for a 6-week internship) to 2 weeks (for a 12-week internship).
 (Students with permission to intern for longer than 12 weeks must still complete their coursework within the 12-week Summer Term.)
-It is the students’ responsibility to track your own progress through the online course and to ensure that you are completing a new module every 7 to 14 days, based on the length of your internship.
+It is the students’ responsibility to track your own progress through the online course and to ensure that you are completing a new module every 7 to 14 days, based on the length of your internships.

 Grading for IN 399 is pass/fail.
 To successfully pass the course, students are expected to complete all instructional modules successively and in a timely manner; have 100% attendance at the internship site; and demonstrate engagement with the course material throughout the duration of the internship.